Skip to content

 The identified disease signatures were used to explore disease mechanisms and identify novel disease targets.
 The disease-associated SNPs were mapped to the human reference genome in order to identify disease-associated and clinically relevant target genes.
 A semantic knowledge graph derived from multiple public and private data sources was used to annotate the targets, testing the 5Rs criteria of early drug discovery4 and forming strong, testable hypotheses for their mechanism of action and impact on the disease phenotype.

-Sjögren's Syndrome Disease Architecture
+Sjögren's Disease Mechanistic Patient Stratification Architecture

 717